ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Professional Summary
-Detail-oriented software developer with a solid foundation in software testing, test design, and defect tracking, supported by a Computer Science background.
+Detail-oriented software developer with hands-on experience in software testing, test design, and defect tracking, supported by a Computer Science background.
 Experienced in testing web and mobile applications, including functional, integration, system, and load testing.
-Comfortable working with cross-functional teams to help ensure product quality, usability, and reliability throughout the software development lifecycle.
+Comfortable collaborating with team members to help ensure product quality and usability.

 -----
 ### Education